-"Sweco used to send their newsletters to business partners via email, just like everyone else.
+“Sweco used to send their newsletters to business partners via email, just like everyone else.
 Engagement on these emails was quite low, and thus the articles on their website didn't perform well enough either.
-They lacked a communication tool that would make their content stand out.
-Foleon turned out to be the solution."
+They needed a platform that would make their content stand out.
+Foleon turned out to be the solution.”

 We are a creative communications agency based in Alkmaar, the Netherlands.
 Since 1974, we've worked for clients across the country.
 With a permanent staff of sixteen people, we're able to move quickly and support clients with a broad range of communication solutions.

 We believe everything starts with creativity regardless of the communication medium used.
 That's why we keep inspired people in-house who like to think along and contribute to the development of (new) products services.
 We believe in telling distinctive visual stories using every channel available, both online and offline.
 That requires creative people at all levels.